Timberwolves Front Office and Basketball Operations Staff

-Zarko Durisic completed his 18th season with the Timberwolves organization where he heads up the team's international scouting efforts.
+Zarko Durisic enters his 21st season with the Timberwolves organization where he heads up the team’s international scouting efforts.
 He previously held positions with the Wolves as director of college and international player personnel, director of player personnel and head scout.

 A native of Montenegro (part of the former Yugoslavia), Durisic played for the national teams of Yugoslavia at all levels (cadets, juniors and seniors).
 He came to the United States in 1980 and attended Wichita State University where he played with former NBA players Xavier McDaniel, Cliff Livingston and Antoine Carr.
 Durisic was a member of two NCAA tournament qualifiers.
 After graduation from Wichita State in 1984 with a degree in computer science, Durisic played professionally for 11 seasons in Slovenia, where his teams won six Slovenian national titles.